Performance Golf Apparel Technologies: Breathability, Stretch, UPF and Weather Protection

 Start with a simple framework: airflow, moisture transport, and durability after wash.

-That gives you a cleaner comparison than chasing marketing phrases.
 Then compare those three against climate and category use.
 For polos, the most useful questions are whether the structure vents well, whether sweat spreads efficiently, and whether the performance still holds after repeated laundering.

 Which premium golf apparel offers the best moisture management?